Amphibious warfare ships of Australia

-The Royal Australian Navy and Australian Army have operated 24 amphibious warfare ships.
+The Royal Australian Navy and Australian Army have operated 29 amphibious warfare ships.
 These ships have been used to transport Army units and supplies during exercises and operational deployments.

+History

-World War II and Cold War ships
+World War II

 The Australian military's first amphibious warfare ships were the three Landing Ships Infantry (LSI): HMAS Kanimbla, HMAS Manoora, and HMAS Westralia.
 These three ships had been built as civilian motor vessels and were converted to armed merchant cruisers at the outbreak of war in 1939.
 They were converted again to LSIs in 1943 and took part in United States and Australian amphibious assaults in the South West Pacific Area.
 The ships had a capacity of about 1,200 troops, which were landed from boats carried by the LSIs.
 Following the war, the three LSIs remained in service as transports until 1949 when they were returned to their owners.

+Cold War

 The RAN borrowed six Landing Ships Tank (LSTs) from the Royal Navy between 1946 and 1955.
 The LSTs were used as general purpose vessels and did not specialise in amphibious operations.

-After the LSTs were disposed of Australia was left without any amphibious warfare ships.
+Australia was left without any amphibious combat ships after the LSTs were destroyed..
 To rectify this situation the Army purchased four LSM-1-class Landing Ships Medium (LSMs) from the United States Navy (USN) in 1959.
 These ships were operated by the 32nd Small Ship Squadron, Royal Australian Engineers and supported Army exercises and operations.
 All four of the ships saw active service during the Vietnam War where they carried supplies between Australia and South Vietnam and between South Vietnamese ports.
 All four ships were decommissioned in September 1971 when the 32nd Small Ship Squadron was disbanded.

+The LSMs were replaced by eight Balikpapan-class landing craft heavy which began to enter service in 1971.
+The first ship in the class, HMAS Balikpapan was briefly operated by the Army's Water Transport force but was later transferred to the Navy and all subsequent ships in the class were transferred to the Navy while they were under construction.
+These ships proved to be very successful and supported Australian Army exercises and operations throughout South East Asia.
+Two ships, HMAS Buna and HMAS Salamaua, were transferred to the Papua New Guinea Defence Force in 1974.
+Three of the remaining craft were decommissioned in December 2012, with the remainder decommissioned in November 2014.